Control Flow Statements

 Remarks:

 Using floating point numbers for the start and end value of a FOR ...
 NEXT loop can cause problems.
 The basis of the difficulty is that some floating point numbers will be rounded up or down because they cannot be represented, with absolute accuracy, bit for bit.
 One specific problem in a FOR ...
-NEXT loop is that this rounding of the floating point numbers, and more specifically that the rounding up of the accumulated value, may push beyond the end value causing the loop to end prematurely as in the following example.
+NEXT loop is that this rounding of the floating point numbers, and more specifically that the rounding up of the accumulated value, may push beyond the end value causing the loop to end prematurely as in the following.

 DIM I = 100, J = 200